Enhanced-Basic/Enhanced-Basic/README.md

 # Why this method

-**This set of documents and resources intends to help an evaluator in the course of performing a vulnerability analysis in the context of a *software CC evaluation at the level AVA\_VAN.3*.
+**This set of documents and resources intends to help an evaluator in the course of performing a Common Criteria AVA_VAN.3 evaluation of a Linux-based software TOE.
 This makes it somehow relevant as well for standards such as FitCEM/CSPN/BSZ, that are meant as simplified versions of this standard at this specific level.**

 _Rationale:_